acnalesso/optimus_prime/README.md

 to it and get the desired response.

 ## Default configuration
+  * localhost:7002 -> default endpoint
-  * localhost:7002/get -> default endpoint
+  * localhost:7003 -> TEST default endpoint
   * returns 200 status code for GET,POST
   * sets content-type to text